Speech therapy life looks at working together, to make life better, for the individual and the community around them.

 Autism work is our passion!

-I honestly couldn’t recommend Vicky enough.
-She is brilliant with my little boy who is on the autistic spectrum and has significant speech & language delay.
-As a parent with a child with SEN Vicky’s support and sound advice has been a ‘life-line’.Parent Testimonial
+“I honestly couldn’t recommend Vicky enough.
+She is brilliant with my little boy who has autism.
+As a parent with a child with SEN Vicky’s support and sound advice has been a ‘life-line’.”Parent

 “I’m now running language groups that are improving narrative skills results.
 I worked with Vicky jointly and now I run them independently.
 I can’t believe the confidence this has given me.”Teaching Assistant

 We recognise the restrictions of budgets and aim to offer a high quality, research-driven service that provides excellent value for money.
 Please contact us to discuss your individual requirements.